hikettei/cl-waffe/Readme.md

 	- Apply full optimisation when some functionality is reached enough.
 	- More benchmarks are needed and put it all in a table somewhere.

+I love Common Lisp very much and there are many excellent libraries for numerical operations with great ideas.

+However, I know I'm really reckless, but the one I want to make is:
+- Making full use of Common Lisp's nice features.
+- I want to have a range of functions comparable to Python's frameworks.
+- Simple/Compact notations and APIs

+Having started on 2022/12/26, this project will take a long time before these features are realised.

 Does anyone have any ideas?
 Please share with me on issues!

 Also, bug reports and more are welcome!